godot-escoria/escoria-docs/api/ShowMenuCommand.md

 ## Description

-`show_menu menu_type [enable_automatic_transition]`
+`show_menu menu_type`

 Shows either the main menu or the pause menu.
-The enable_automatic_transition parameter can be used to specify if Escoria manages the graphical transition to the menu or not.
-Setting `enable_automatic_transition` to false allows you to manage the transition effect for your menu as it transitions in and out.
-Place a `transition` command in the menu's `setup` event to manage the look of the transition in, and in the menu's `exit_scene` event to manage the look of the transition out.
+Transitions to the menu using the default transition type (set in the Escoria project settings).

 **Parameters**

 - *menu_type*: Which menu to show.
 Can be either `main` or `pause` (default: `main`)
-- *enable_automatic_transition*: Whether to automatically transition to the menu (default: `false`)

 @ESC